dailypips/suninf.github.com/_posts/2014/2014-12-26-filestream-in-chrome.md

 category: chrome
 ---

 FileStream is a basic interface for reading and writing files synchronously or asynchronously with support for seeking to an offset.
-Generally speaking, we normally use asynchronous mode On a `TYPE_IO` Thread, because it's more effective.
+Generally speaking, we normally use asynchronous mode on a `TYPE_IO` Thread, because it's more effective.
 Note that even when used asynchronously, only one operation is supported at a time.

 ## FileStream class declare